 After your lawyer has collected and reviewed the evidence in your case, they will need to demonstrate that negligence played a role in causing your injuries.
 For your case to be successful, your legal team will need to establish that because of the at-fault motorist’s actions, they caused a collision that resulted in your financial losses.

-Your lawyer must prove:
+Your personal injury lawyer must prove:

 - Duty of care.
 The at-fault driver had a duty of care to take actions that would reasonably not harm other people.